sytandas/site-delay/README.md

 2. Some simple analysis.
 3. Must be simple.

-Please feel free to clone and do whatevery you need to do and consider contributing.
+Please feel free to fork and do whatever you want to do, and consider contributing.
 Thanks.